 I dreamed of something on the spectrum between eyesore and studio cottage.
 It started with one of the most satisfying, bug-bitten, dirt-smeared afternoons I've ever had.

 I wrenched out the old man's work bench, a 16-foot mammoth, with my hands!
 I swung from the rafters to reach iron scrap!
 I climbed onto the roof and dug through a guy's basement for a mishmash of old wooden windows.
 I found a 125-year-old stove in a barn, and a guy to sandblast the rust for me.
-The shed leans seven inches downhill towards the creek.
-At the front door, you feel it underfoot.
+The shed leans downhill towards the creek.
 I found a builder with a sense of humour.

 A space doesn't reveal itself until holes are cut to let in the light.
 That's when the light takes on form and character.
 It's some kind of birth.
 Nothing else needs to be defined or completed to know it, and see it: the light!
 The light is the first proof of the vision.